 Our Vison For Children's Ministry

-The vision of Tapestry Community Church (TCC) is to live for the glory of Christ that the world may see in us the hope for a satisfied life.
+The vision of Tapestry Community Church (TCC) is to live for the glory of Christ that the world may see our joyous hope as we love God, love people, and reach the world with the gospel.
 As a result, the goal for the TCC children’s ministry is to strive to offer a God glorifying, Bible saturated nursery for children up to 48 months old and Sunday School classes from PreK through Grade 12.
 Our desire is that the children’s ministry will be a launching pad for nurturing the faith of the next generation.

 Our nursery is a place for children to learn simple truth statements as they form language skills, as well as a place where they hear foundational Bible stories.
 Our desire is to minister to the youngest in our church and to partner with parents as they train up their children in the Lord.
 During the designated lesson time, the teacher will pray with and for each individual child.
 The Nursery ministry is using the Children Desiring God curriculum called A Sure Foundation.

 God-centered worship is extremely important in the life of Tapestry Community Church.
 We approach the Sunday morning worship time with great seriousness and earnestness and expectancy.
 One of the ways we reflect this truth to our children is by welcoming them into the most central, most regular, most valuable, and most corporate activity of the church.
 When we encourage families to worship together, we communicate to the children that they are a part of the congregation and, as such, should be included when the church gathers to worship.